msiddalingaiah/logisim_evo/Foundations/README.md

 ![Fibonacci](../images/Fibonacci.png "Fibonacci")

 There are two 8-bit registers representing the variables "a" and "b" in the Python code above.
 The third register is for initialization, which selects the 8-bit value 1 during the first clock cycle after reset and sum of a and b for all subsequent cycles.
 This is achieved using an 8-bit multiplexer, which selects one of two values depending on the select input.
 Multiplexors are commonly used to route inputs to registers.
+You might notice I cheated a bit and didn't initialize register b properly.
+I was tool lazy to wire up another multiplexor.
+It's not a big deal since it does the right thing after another cycle.
+It's easy to fix in Verilog, as we'll see.

 For each clock cycle, the a and b registers update simultaneously in parallel.
 This demonstrates the potential parallelism that can be achieved in hardware that often implemented serially in software.
 The next value can be computed in one cycle, which it would typically require several cycles in software.